-Most likely, you know how radio ratings work, you’re probably wondering how a broadcaster should respond.
-Playing the Ratings Game is both art and science.
-In this article, I’ll share the only 3 ways to increase radio ratings.
+Most likely, you know how radio ratings work.
+Cynical response: Not very well.
+And that’s true.
+It’s frustrating, maddening and quite unreliable.
+It’s a game, and playing the Ratings Game requires both art and science.
+But let’s simplify how to win the game.
+There are only 3 ways to increase radio ratings.

 The components that make up the ratings system are the same whether a market is measured by PPM or Diary methodology.
-The ratings Math is explained in detail here, but the short version is that there are just two elements that drive ratings growth.
+The ratings Math is explained in detail here, but the short version is that two elements drive ratings growth.

 Cume (Cumulative Audience): The total number of people listening to a station in a day (Daily Cume) or week (Weekly cume).